Assistant Professor of Psychology

-My teaching interests include core psychology courses, such as introductory psychology, research methodology, and social psychology, as well as specialized courses in social psychology including courses in social cognition, close relationships, self psychology and the psychology of gender.
+My teaching interests include core psychology courses, such as introductory psychology, research methodology, and social psychology, as well as specialized courses in social psychology including interpersonal behavior and advanced research courses on close relationships.

 Krueger, J.I., Freestone, D., & DiDonato, T.E.
 (2012).
 Twilight of a dilemma: A réplique.

 Krueger, J. I., DiDonato, T. E., & Freestone, D. (2012).
 Social projection can solve social dilemmas.

 DiDonato, T.E., Krueger, J. I., & Ullrich, J. (2011).
 Social perception as induction and inference: